Selecting High-Quality Melons:

 Tips & Shortcuts:

-Wrap melon with plastic and place it cut side down on a plate or place in a plastic bag to keep its smell from affecting other foods.
+Wrap watermelon with plastic and place it cut side down on a plate or in a shallow dish to catch juices.
 Store in the refrigerator for 6 to 8 days.